 Many businesses are starting to integrate risk into elements of key decisions, often referred to as 'risk-based decision-making'.
-The application of this can vary from qualitative awareness of risk themes associated with a 'go or no go' decision to a highly systematic decision analysis approach that initially forces the establishment of clear decision alternatives and then the evaluation of these against various alternative futures, driving ranges in their expected NPV, payback periods and IRR.
+The application of this can vary from qualitative awareness of risk themes associated with a 'go or no go' decision to a highly systematic decision analysis approach that forces, initially, the establishment of clear decision alternatives and, secondly, the evaluation of these against various alternative futures, driving ranges in their expected net present value (NPV), payback periods and internal rate of return (IRR).